LeaKats/semicompAFT/README.md

 # semicompAFT
 The script for running the estimation process is called "Estimation".
-The RCPP.cpp and rcpp_based_functions.R files should be read before running the estimation functions.
 Here we list the arguments of the estimation procedures:

 ## Estimation With Frailty - Function Arguments: